mattiascibien/DOOM-3-BFG-old/README.md

 not just to the unmodified library.
 If you use our work, you ought to acknowledge us.

-NOTE: unfortunately the README that came with our copy of the library has been lost, so the one from release 6b is included instead.
-There are a few 'glue type' modifications to the library to make it easier to use from the engine, but otherwise the dependency can be easily cleaned up to a better release of the library.
+NOTE:  There are a few 'glue type' modifications to the library to make it easier to use from the engine, but otherwise the dependency can be easily cleaned up to a better release of the library.

 zlib library
 ---------------------------------------------------------------------------
-neo/framework/zlib/*
+neo/libs/zlib/*

-Copyright (C) 1995-2005 Jean-loup Gailly and Mark Adler
+Copyright (C) 1995-2013 Jean-loup Gailly and Mark Adler

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.

   Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

   1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
   2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
   3. This notice may not be removed or altered from any source distribution.

 Base64 implementation
 ---------------------------------------------------------------------------